christung16/vxlan_in_a_box/README.md

 # vxlan_in_a_box

-This project is to create two nx-osv instance and run vxlan between them.
+This project is to create two nx-osv instances and run vxlan between them.
 Connecting two linux guest system and they can connect together.
 ALL in a box (assuming you have at least 16GB (more is better) and descent CPU (mine is i7-8650U)

 youtube: